lutzer/TeleAgriCultureBoard/API.md

 ### Get kit info including latest measurement per sensor

 This includes all sensors that are configured on the kit, so including strip testing measurements.
+Note that it is possible that no measurements were ever recorded for a sensor, in that case the `latest_measurement` for the sensor will be omitted or set to `null`.

 > `https://kits.teleagriculture.org/api/kits/[KIT_ID]`
 >